zwx94/CellFreeGMF_Tutorials/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-CellFreeGMF - diagnosis classification of samples, identify cfRNA biomarkers, and analyze the alterations in their originating cells based on graph matrix factorization
+CellFreeGMF - identify cfRNA biomarkers, and analyze the alterations in their originating cells
 =========================

 .. toctree::